-The Board of Directors recommends a vote FOR the election of the director nominee, and a vote FOR ratification of the appointment of Ernst & Young, LLP as the Company's independent registered public accounting firm.
+The Board of Directors recommends a vote FOR the election of the director nominee, a vote FOR the approval, on an advisory basis, of the compensation paid by the Company to its named executive officers, a vote of ONE YEAR for the approval, on an advisory basis, on the frequency of future executive compensation advisory votes and a vote FOR ratification of the appointment of Ernst & Young, LLP as the Company's independent registered public accounting firm.

-Each outstanding share of the Company's common stock (the "common stock") (NASDAQ: SGRY) entitles the holder of record at the close of business on March 14, 2016 to receive notice of and to vote at the annual meeting or any adjournment or postponement of the annual meeting.
+Each outstanding share of the Company's common stock (the "common stock") (NASDAQ: SGRY) entitles the holder of record at the close of business on March 31, 2017 to receive notice of and to vote at the annual meeting or any adjournment or postponement of the annual meeting.